hsghori/CS-Notes/high-performance-computer-architecture.md

 allows "extra space" to allow for the virtual memory abstraction.
 Accessing storage is particularly slow, even slower than DRAM.

-Storage is traditionaly implemented as a __magnetic disk__.
-A magnetic disk is made up of a central __spindle__ which has layeres of disks (__platters__).
+Storage is traditionally implemented as a __magnetic disk__.
+A magnetic disk is made up of a central __spindle__ which has layers of disks (__platters__).
 When the spindle rotates, the platters rotate as well.
 The platters are coated with a magnetic material which is what stores the actual data on the disk.
-There is one __head__ per side of the platter which forms a cirle or __track__ of fixed radius as the disk rotates.
+There is one __head__ per side of the platter which forms a circle or __track__ of fixed radius as the disk rotates.
 A group of tracks of the same radius in the disk is called a __cylinder__.
 The head can switch tracks by either along the radius of the disk.
 The data on a track is stored in __sectors__.
 The sector starts with a preamble, and contains data and a checksum.